 Did you know that it is perfectly possible to improve your marriage on your own without any input from your husband?

-If you are keen to turn around a marriage which has become dull or even desolate, try the simple steps below to make your marriage better.
+If you are keen to turn around a marriage that has become dull or even desolate, try the simple steps below to make your marriage better.

 Step 1: Take the Initiative!

 It’s extremely hard to change someone else, far easier to start a little closer to home!
 So stop trying to ‘fix’ your husband and instead work on yourself.
 Take responsibility to change the way you behave.
 You’ll be surprised how your spouse will pick up on these changes and even mirror them too!